mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 who fit easily into our existing binary categories: men and women,
 *just like you*.
+Those stories are important,
+but they aren't the whole picture.
 That's not `how we all do trans`_.

 Where are the `gender outlaws`_, the fluid identities,
 **the femme boys and butch women** who have always faced the brunt of harassment?
-Where are the trans people who are complex and proud, and happy to mix up our `notions of gender`_?
+Where are the trans people who are complex and confused, or happy to mix up our `notions of gender`_?
 When we **argue for** bathroom rights based only on **our ability** to conform, we're throwing **our own community** under the bus.